In this page (map and below) you can see the starting network of 23 partners and our 44 Supporting partners

 Food Safety Authorities, Research institutions and Academia, producers and consumers organizations participated already in our Kick-Off Meeting held on 29th January 2021.

 They animated a nice discussion with the FS4EU partners and Advisors from EU Commission and EFSA.

-In this first phase of the project, we’re going to launch international surveys and consultations to gather insights on emerging needs and perspective for the Food Safety System.
+In this first phase of the project, we launched international surveys and consultations to gather insights on emerging needs and perspectives for the Food Safety System.

 Barilla GR F.lli SPA is among the most global reputed companies, the largest Italian food products group, Global leader for pasta, Italy leader for bakery products, Continental Europe leader for sauces.
 More than 2,000,000 tons of Barilla daily products accompany millions of people during moments of consumption throughout the day, over 8590 employees, 20 brands, 30 production districts in 16 countries around the world.

 The German Federal Institute for Risk Assessment is a federal food safety authority with a longstanding experience in assessing risks in food and feed as well as along the food chain from farm to fork.Through the independent scientific assessment, research and the transparent communication of health risks, BfR sets scientific standards in consumer health protection so that the world becomes a safer place for people to live.